YOUR FLORENCE EXPERIENCE

 Out of town excursion: the Medici Park of Pratolino

-Say you've come to Florence attracted by the immense artistic, historical and cultural heritage of the town.
+Say you've come to Florence attracted by its immense artistic, historical and cultural heritage.
 Say you've already visited all the museums and churches and photographed all the beautiful panoramic views the city has to offer.

-Well, there's only one place you can go to that meets your requirements: the Medici Park of Pratolino.
+Well, there's only one place that can meet your requirements: the Medici Park of Pratolino.

 Villa Demidoff, as it is also known today, with its 20 hectares of meadows, woods, ponds and caves is one of the largest parks in Tuscany, and from 2013 one of UNESCO World Heritage Sites.